takl95/standard-commit/README.md

 ```bash
 cc --init
 ```

-you can configure standard-commit via a `.standard-commitrc` file
+you can configure standard-commit via a `.standard-commitrc` file.
+You should add this file to the git repo.